cmichi/gtfs-visualizations/README.md

 # GTFS Visualizations

+GTFS is an abbreviation for General Transit Feed Specification, a standard which “defines a common format for public transportation schedules and associated geographic information” ([source](https://developers.google.com/transit/gtfs/)).

 The idea of this project is to generate beautiful and informative visualizations from publicly available GTFS datasets.
-By this I mean the routes are drawn according to their shape.
+The program draws the routes which transportation entities take and emphasizes the ones which are frequented more often by painting them thicker and in a stronger opacity.

 The thickness and color intensity of the drawn lines is chosen using `log(trips_happening_on_this_shape_id)`.
 All trips in the GTFS feed are counted (not just days or a week).

 __Project status:__ Works!
 You will find information on how to generate a visualization for a custom GTFS feed below the gallery: